-Dr. Nocella has guest lectured, provided professional development trainings, and facilitated youth workshops to hundreds of school districts, universities, colleges, high schools, middle schools and many prisons and detention facilities around the Americas, such as Onondaga County School District, St. Cloud School District, Hillbrook Youth Detention Facility, Auburn Prison, Environmental Protection Agency, Brock University, UCLA, Hofstra University, New York University Law School, Rutgers University Law School, Boston College, University of Pennsylvania, Haverford College, Swarthmore College, University of Texas, Yale University, and Princeton University.
+For the last twelve years, Dr. Nocella has guest lectured, provided professional development trainings (in the area of equity and justice and conflict transformation and transformative justice), and facilitated youth workshops for hundreds of school districts, universities, colleges, high schools, middle schools, and many prisons and detention facilities around the U.S., such as Onondaga County School District, St. Cloud School District, Hillbrook Juvenile Detention Facility, Auburn Prison, Five Points Prison, Hennepin County Juvenile Detention Facility, Environmental Protection Agency, Brock University, UCLA, Hofstra University, New York University Law School, Rutgers University Law School, Boston College, University of Pennsylvania, Haverford College, Swarthmore College, University of Texas, Yale University, and Princeton University.
+He also co-founded a G.E.D. program in Auburn prison, served on the board of the American Friends Service Committee, and currently acts as a facilitator in adult prisons with the Alternatives to Violence Project and Executive Director of the Central New York Peace Studies Consortium.

-Areas of Expertise: social justice education, school to prison pipeline, urban education, cultural relevant pedagogy, critical pedagogy, disability studies/pedagogy, environmental education, ecopedagogy, youth culture, transformative justice, hip hop studies/pedagogy, gender and sexuality studies, critical animal studies, eco-ability, and peace and conflict studies.
+peace and conflict studies, social justice education, school to prison pipeline, mediation, negotiation, facilitation, urban education, critical pedagogy, disability studies/pedagogy, critical criminology, environmental education/justice/studies, ecopedagogy, juvenile justice/youth culture, transformative justice, hip hop studies, race, class, equity and diversity, gender and sexuality studies, qualitative methodology, critical animal studies, eco-ability, and justice studies.

 My Personal Teaching and Research Philosophy